kongakong/kongakong.github.com/source/_posts/2013-06-23-good-and-bad-of-octopress.markdown

 First a list of bad

 1) It takes time to build and release changes.
-Whenever I release a new post, I need to regenerate the site and then commit the changes to the github.
-There is usually some delay between the commit and the appearance of the new post on the site.
+Whenever I release a new post, I need to regenerate the site (takes up to several minutes for about 850 posts at the time of writing) and then commit the changes to the github.
+And then there is usually some delay between the commit and the final appearance of the new post on the site.

-2) With Octopress I think I will tend not to post spontaneously/impulsive as I was before with Tumblr.
-It is because I will not be able to write and post unless I am near my PC.
+2) With Octopress I will tend not to post spontaneously/impulsive as I was before with Tumblr.
+It is because I will not be able to write and post with Octopress unless I am near my PC.
+Tumblr is, on the other hand, a web-based service and they have native apps on mobile platforms too.

 The goods: